-All contracts will also include a standard Code of Conduct (Annex 1), including measures to prevent GBV/SEA/SH.
-The GRM will be introduced to direct and contracted workers.
+All contracts with project employees will also include a standard Code of Conduct (Annex 1), including measures to prevent GBV/SEA/SH.
+The GRM for project employees will be introduced to direct and contracted workers.

 Occupational Health and Safety Risks